vrodriguezf/mlchaos/README.md

-# nbdev template
+# MLchaos

-Use this template to more easily create your nbdev project.
+Studying the use of machine learning techniques to characterize chaotic motions